 Workshops in university teaching practice, mentored practice teaching, teaching dossier preparation (60 to 66 hours).
 Registration restricted to doctoral students and postdoctoral fellows.
 Graded S/NS.
 Prerequisite: ESG 5300.
 Cannot be counted towards the credits required for the student's program.

-Further information concerning these teaching development activities is available from the Centre for University Teaching.
+Further information concerning these teaching development activities is available from the Centre for Innovative Pedagogies and Digital Learning (CIPDL).
 The centre also provides other (non credit) instructional development workshops and seminars.